 Select recently completed inspection reports prepared in your region or office that contain: 1) an NRC-identified finding, 2) an NRC-identified violation, and 3) a licensee-identified violation.
-Compare the inspection report format and content to the corresponding report preparation guidance in NRC IMC IMC 0612, IMC 0613, IMC 0615, or IMC 0616 and to any applicable regional or office guidance.
+Compare the inspection report format and content to the corresponding report preparation guidance in NRC IMC 0611.
+IMC 0612, IMC 0613, IMC 0615, or IMC 0616 and to any applicable regional or office guidance.
 Through review of the guidance, as well as conversations with the report author, verify that the report was prepared in accordance with the requisite report preparation guidance.

-Under the supervision of a fully qualified inspector: navigate the CIPIMS site, including each module and report feature; and locate the CIPIMS test site and input an inspection plan and sample inspection report. ( inspectors only)
+Under the supervision of a fully qualified inspector: navigate the CIPIMS site, including each module and report feature; and locate the CIPIMS test site and input an inspection plan and sample inspection report.
+(Construction inspectors only)

 Meet with your supervisor or the person designated to be your resource for this activity and discuss the items listed in the evaluation criteria section.